-III.2 Q-factor measurement (for up to approximately 10 Gbit/s signals)
+III.2 Q-factor measurement

-A Q-factor measurement occupies an intermediate position between the classical optical parameters (power, OSNR and wavelength) and the digital end-to-end performance parameters based on BER.
+A Q-factor measurement occupies an intermediate position between the classical optical parameters (power, optical signal-to-noise ratio (OSNR) and wavelength) and the digital end-to-end performance parameters based on BER.

 A Q-factor is measured in the time domain by analysing the statistics of the pulse shape of the optical signal.
 Full details can be found in [ITU-T O.201].
 A Q-factor is a comprehensive measure for the signal quality of an optical channel taking into account the effects of noise, filtering and linear/non-linear distortions on the pulse shape, which is not possible with simple optical parameters alone.